helidon-io/helidon/docs/mp/security/providers.md

 5. The JWT is stored in a cookie (if cookie support is enabled, which it is by default)
 6. Helidon service redirects to original endpoint (on itself)

+Redirect attempts are counted to prevent infinite login redirects.
+By default, Helidon stores the count in the `redirect-attempt-param` query parameter.
+Set `redirect-attempt-counter-strategy` to `COOKIE` to store the counter in a small cookie instead.
+Set it to `NONE` to disable redirect attempt counting and `max-redirects` loop protection.
+The `redirect-attempt-param` value is used as the cookie name prefix when the `COOKIE` strategy is used; the full cookie name also includes a tenant and original URI hash.

 Helidon obtains a token from request (from cookie, header, or query parameter):

 1. Token is parsed as a singed JWT